Austinbolinger/ECE382Lab5/README.md

 This is what the set up looks like in picture form.
 ![set up]( https://github.com/Austinbolinger/ECE382Lab8/blob/master/setUp.JPG?raw=true "Set Up" )

 O is for Output pin.
 G is for Ground pin.
 Vcc is for the power pin.
+And, the Output pin was actually attached to the Xin pin on the MSP430 not the port 1.3.

 **Firmware**